keenlabs/keen-gem/README.md

 ```

 The best place for this is in an initializer, or anywhere that runs when your app boots up.
-Here's a good blog article that explains more about this approach - [EventMachine and Passenger](http://railstips.org/blog/archives/2011/05/04/eventmachine-and-passenger/).
+Here's a useful blog article that explains more about this approach - [EventMachine and Passenger](http://railstips.org/blog/archives/2011/05/04/eventmachine-and-passenger/).

 And here's a gist that shows an example of [Eventmachine with Unicorn](https://gist.github.com/jonkgrimes/5103321).
 Thanks to [jonkgrimes](https://github.com/jonkgrimes) for sharing this with us!